emmaerre/FinalProject2025/methodology.md

 <h3>Identifying a gap - missing instrument</h3>

 We then formulated a second query to verify whether three specific instruments —trombone, trumpet (“tromba”), and violin (“violino”)— were present in the <a href="https://w3id.org/arco/ontology/arco/MusicHeritage">arco:MusicHeritage</a> class.
-The query used FILTER, REGEX, UNION, and ORDER BY clauses to search for multiple terms simultaneously:
+The query used FILTER and REGEX to match instruments’ names flexibly, UNION to combine different search conditions, and ORDER BY to sort the results for easier interpretation.

 <img src="./assets/images/img2.png" alt="img2">